Piccata milanese english 2

 Are you looking for a classic Italian recipe for the whole family with chicken, pasta, and tomato sauce?

-Try Piccata Milanese-super delicious and everyone in the family is happy!
+Then you have to try Piccata Milanese-super delicious and everyone in the family is happy!

-They’re an absolute family favourite at our house, as we serve them with tomato spaghetti and freshly grated parmesan cheese!
+They’re an absolute family favourite at our house, as we serve them with tomato spaghetti and freshly grated Parmesan cheese!

-And you can always eat spaghetti with tomato sauce, right?
+And you can always eat spaghetti with tomato sauce, right? 😉

 What is Piccata Milanese?